GarwelGarwel/Rimocracy/README.md

 **Q:** My Goverance is falling.
 How do I increase it?

-**A:** You need a Research Desk or a Management Desk.
+**A:** You need a Research Desk, a throne or a Management Desk.
 Preferably, put it into an impressive room.
 You also need a leader of your colony and he/she must have Governing enabled in Work Tab.
 I recommend to enable this work type for everyone: only the leader can use it anyway, so there is no problem if other colonists also have it.
 If your leader is too busy with other things, you can manually order them to "prioritize governing".

 **Q:** How can I change the focus skill?